datastax/cpp-driver/docs/topics/basics/batches/README.md

 # Batches

-Batches can be used to group multiple mutations (UPDATE, INSERT, DELETE) together into a single statement.
-There are three different types of batches supported by Cassandra.
+Batches can be used to group multiple mutations (`UPDATE`, `INSERT`, `DELETE`) together into a single statement; simple or perpared.
+There are three different types of batches supported by Cassandra 2.0 or later.

 * `CASS_BATCH_TYPE_LOGGED` is used to make sure that multiple mutations across multiple partitions happen atomically, that is, all the included mutations will eventually succeed.
 However, there is a performance penalty imposed by atomcity guarantee.
 * `CASS_BATCH_TYPE_UNLOGGED` is generally used to group mutations for a single partition and do not suffer from the performance penalty imposed by logged batches, but there is no atomicty guarantee for  multi-partition updates.
 * `CASS_BATCH_TYPE_COUNTER` is used to group counters updates.

-**Important**: Be careful when using batches as a performance optimization.
+**Important**: Be careful when using batches as a [performance optimization](http://www.datastax.com/documentation/cql/3.1/cql/cql_using/useBatch.html).

 ```c
 /* This logged batch will makes sure that all the mutations eventually succeed */